-Trading activity means an activity undertaken by any person involving the sale of goods, or the offering of a commercial service for payment, reward or otherwise, in a public place, including but not limited to: pop up stalls, mobile shops, micromobility device rental scheme operations, temporary drinks outlet or temporary food outlet.
+Trading activity means an activity undertaken by any person where goods or services are offered for sale or hire, whether for commercial or charitable purposes involving the sale of goods, or the offering of a commercial service for payment, reward or otherwise, in a public place, including but not limited to: pop up stalls, mobile shops, micromobility device rental scheme operations, temporary drinks outlet or temporary food outlet.
 A trading activity may be temporary or permanent or occur on a one-off basis or as a series of activities.